bslevin/Cook-With-Us/README.md

 ## - Credits

 - Traversy Media tutorials on CSS and Flexbox.
-- Dev Ed tutorials
+- Dev Ed tutorials.
-- Web Dev tutorials helped with the navbar issue I was having
+- Web Dev tutorials helped with the navbar issue I was having.
+- Figma was used as a wireframe.